Leah1977/Fit_Time_MS4/README.md

 Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my fourth Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.
 Once again, the support from the tutors was always excellent and their patience with me was much appreciated.
+Thanks so much Igor and all the tutors over the year.

-Thanks also to support from the Slack Community.
+Thanks also to the support from the Slack Community.
+I only got used to using this resource towards the end, when I realised how invaluable it is to the learning.

 Thanks also to my husband and family for supporting me through this project and providing invaluable feedback.